PushOCCRP/Push-Generator/README.md

 	git clone https://github.com/PushOCCRP/Push-Android		# If building Android cd Push-Generator

+1. Run the generater in bootstrap mode ```ruby push.rb --development -m android -a ../Push-Android```

 All other folders shouldn't be touched unless you're trying to extend the system.